Spring Boot and Swagger - Documenting RESTful Services (REST API)

 blog details

-This guide will help you use Swagger with Spring Boot to document your RESTful services.
-We will learn how to expose automated swagger documentation from your application.
-We will also add documentation to the REST API with swagger annotations.
+This post will show you how to document your RESTful services using Swagger and Spring Boot.
+We’ll look at how to expose automatic swagger documentation from your app.
+We will also use swagger annotations to add documentation to the REST API.

 Image